 Is a glyco protein found on surface of immune cells such as monocytes, macrophages & dendritic cells.
 It assists t-cell receptors in communicating with an antigen-presenting cell, hewnce facilitating entry of HIV virus into the cell.
 Measuring the CD4 count is used to determine ...Read more

-See below: All laboratory results need to be interpreted in the clinical context and the doctor who ordered the tests is usually in the best position to do that.
-Having said that, the data you provided is not a cause for concern.
-Why was the test done?
-Do you have any symptoms?
-What were the results of other tests?
-It would be best discussed with the doctor who ordered the test. ...Read more
+Need values: All laboratory results need to be interpreted in the clinical context and the doctor who ordered the tests is usually in the best position to do that.
+Having said that, it would have helped to know the actual values.
+It would be prudent to consult your doctor to rule out pre-diabetes or diabetes. ...Read more

 my WBC was high absolute neutrophils and absolute basophils high absolute lymphocytes were low.
 As well CD3, helper cells cd4 cd 19 low cd15 16 hig?

 Back to basics: Thanks for your data! numbers all look pretty good.
 Tg is only mildly elevated and would respond best to low calorie diet with focus on reducing high glycemic index foods and fructose.
 Tg may come down, but I am not sure there is great benefit to that.
 Real focus of treatment is LDL but that is great.
 Eat plenty of fish.
 Regular aerobic exercise.
 Maintain healthy weight. ...Read moreSee 1 more doctor answer

 Why high testosterone, low tsh, high cholesterol, weight gain, high triglycerides, irritable, aggressive, sleeplessness, high serum calcium?